WHEN AUTOS WERE HARD WARE

 AUDIO & MUSIC GAMING ENTERTAINMENT DRIVER ASSISTANCE SECURITY CELLULAR & WIFI

-AM radio is not possible – but good riddance.
+AM radio is not possible on this upgrade – but good riddance.
 FM radio is another story – one could expect it but you need to pay $500 to listen to free radio.
-Billionaires… they get you coming and going, then back up over you to make sure no more money falls out.
+Billionaires… they get you coming and going, then back up over you to make sure no more coin falls out.

 Just because we can do something does not always mean it is a good idea, such as telephoning and driving.
 Studies have shown that the act of simply talking on a phone (even if hands-free) is a significant distraction for a driver.
 Multitaskers at heart, we think that while we can see and hear multiple subjects at a time – but realistically the brain can only focus on one thing.